31 Best Places To Visit In Ethiopia

 Zoma Museum

-The Zoma Museum offers an educational experience to visitors of all ages.
-The museum building features a full school, gallery, library, children’s center, and edible garden.
-There is also an amphitheater and museum shop.
-There are also several exhibition areas and activities for children, which include workshops, art, and vernacular schooling.
+The Zoma Museum in Addis Ababa offers educational experiences for all ages.
+It features a school, gallery, library, children’s center, and garden.
+Additionally, there’s an amphitheater and museum shop.

 Lake Assale